uasal/TIMESTEP-astro-research-handbook-public/Tutorials/Run Linux from a USB Drive.md

 4. Scroll down the list until you find '**BIOS Mode**'

 **If you have legacy BIOS firmware**: The only change you need to make is to enable your system to boot from an external drive.
 There are two ways to do this.
   1. Some machines allow you to select a boot menu during startup.
 Depending on your manufacturer, this is usually accomplished by hitting the F10 or F12 key during boot.
-To ensure that your machine recognizes the input, you may need to hit the key repetitively during the boot process.
+(To ensure that your machine recognizes the input, you may need to hit the key repetitively during the boot process.)
 Insert the USB drive into a port.
 Boot the machine.
 Hit the appropriate function key.
 If you are succesful, you'll be presented with a menu offering you boot drive choices.
 In some cases your USB drive will be listed by name; in other cases, you'll see something like '**External Drive**', '**BootableDrives**', etc. Select the right choice, and the system will boot from your Linux drive.
   2. You can also change your BIOS settings to always search for an external drive to boot from.
-If you do not have a USB in a port, Windows proceeds as normal.
-If you do, it will try to boot from it everytime it starts.
-To make this change, enter your BIOS and look for where boot order is set.
+With this setting turned on, if you start your machine without a USB boot drive in a port, Windows loads as normal.
+If you do have a bootable USB drive in a port, your machine will attempt to boot from it.
+To make this change, insert your USB drive, hit whatever function key your sustem uses to enter your BIOS SETTINGS, and look for where boot order is set.
 Change this so that the first thing the system looks for is a bootable USB drive.
-Exit BIOS, insert your bootable Linux drive, and your PC will boot into Linux.
+With your USB in place, the BIOS may have it listed by name.
+Otherwise, look for "**Bootable Devices**", "**USB Drives**", or something similar.
+Move the device to the top of the boot order, then exit and save the BIOS settings, and your PC should boot into Linux.

 **If you have UEFI firmware**: You have to make two other adjustments to your settings before doing the above.
 Windows dislikes sharing the limelight with another operating system, and a few windows settings will interfere with Linux booting or flat out block it from booting.
 Let's fix that.